 data _NULL_; string="Hello World"; a='*'|| subpad(string, -1, 0) || '*'; b='*'|| subpad(string, 1, 0) || '*'; c='*'|| subpad(string, 1, 20) || '*'; d='*'|| subpad(string, -1, 7) || '*'; put a=b=c=d=; run;

 The SUBPAD function is similar to the SUBSTR function except for the following differences:

-- If position argument is 0 or negative, SUBPAD adds leading blanks to the result, whereas SUBSTR writes a note saying the second argument is invalid,sets automatic variable _ERROR_=1, and returns the substring extending from the specified position to the end of the string.
+- If the position argument is 0 or negative, SUBPAD adds leading blanks to the result, whereas SUBSTR writes a note -the second argument is invalid, sets automatic variable ERROR=1.

-- If length argument is zero, SUBPAD returns a zero-length string,whereas SUBSTR prints a note – Third argument is invalid, sets _ERROR_=1, and returns the substring extendingfrom the specified position to the end of the string.
+- If the length argument is zero, SUBPAD returns a zero-length string, whereas SUBSTR prints a note – Third argument is invalid and sets ERROR=1.

 The CHAR function returns a single character from a specified position in a character string.